p2/smart_rest_sample/README.md

 First thing you check for, when your index page is requested, is whether you have an `api_base` parameter.
 If you have one and you know the server behind that URL (by looking in the settings file we created above) you can go to the next step.

 If there is no `api_base` parameter you can opt to display a **Select SMART Container** page where you list the servers defined in your settings file.
+We do that by redirecting to `/endpoint_select`.
 When the user selects a server you just call your index page again, supplying the `api_base` parameter.

 ### record_id ###